gookit/validate/README.md

-`in/enum`  |  Check if the value is in the given enumeration `notIn`  |  Check if the value is not in the given enumeration `contains`  |  Check if the input value contains the given value `notContains`  |  Check if the input value not contains the given value `range/between`  |  Check that the value is a number and is within the given range `max/lte`  |  Check value is less than or equal to the given value `min/gte`  |  Check value is greater than or equal to the given value(for `intX` `uintX` `floatX`)
+`in/enum`  |  Check if the value is in the given enumeration `notIn`  |  Check if the value is not in the given enumeration `contains`  |  Check if the input value contains the given value `not_contains/notContains`  |  Check if the input value not contains the given value `string_contains/stringContains`  |  Check if the input string value is contains the given sub-string `starts_with/startsWith`  |  Check if the input string value is starts with the given sub-string `ends_with/endsWith`  |  Check if the input string value is ends with the given sub-string `range/between`  |  Check that the value is a number and is within the given range `max/lte`  |  Check value is less than or equal to the given value `min/gte`  |  Check value is greater than or equal to the given value(for `intX` `uintX` `floatX`)